-The short answer is YES, you can be injured in a collision that may appear to be minor in nature.
+The short answer is YES.
+You can be injured in a collision that may appear to be minor in nature.
 However, if that were the end of it, this wouldn’t be a very interesting article.
 I am a personal injury attorney.
-I help people who have been injured by an intervening event.
+Helping people who have been injured by an intervening event is my expertise.
 I have been practicing as a personal injury attorney for many years.
 As a personal injury attorney, I deal with a wide range of injury cases.
-The cases I handle vary both in the type of case (i.e. premises liability case; motor-vehicle collision case; work injury case; etc.) and in the severity of the injuries attached to the intervening event.
+The cases I handle vary in the type of case (i.e. premises liability case; motor-vehicle collision case; work injury case; etc.).
+Cases I handle also vary in the severity of the injuries attached to the intervening event.

 Some of the cases that I work on are very catastrophic collisions with severe injuries.
 The catastrophic cases are the cases everyone thinks about when they think of ‘lawyers and car wrecks.’
-But the fact is, as I mentioned above, I handle cases that are not so severe in nature.
-While these lower severity cases may not be appealing for a television audience, and they may not be glamorous cases, injuries definitely occur with glaring regularity in lower impact collisions.
+But the fact is, as I mentioned above, I also handle cases that are not so severe in nature.
+These lower severity cases may not be appealing to a television audience.
+They may not be glamorous cases either, but injuries definitely occur with glaring regularity in lower impact collisions.

-Just last week, I was working on several files on my docket that had minimal property damage, at least from the naked eye’s perspective.
+Just last week, I was working on several files on my docket that had minimal property damage.
+At least from the naked eye’s perspective, that’s what it seems.
 ALL of the clients that I represent and help have been injured in some way from the intervening event that led them to my door.
-In this discussion, we are focusing on the minor impact car collision.
-These car wrecks happen all the time, every day, I every neighborhood.
+In this discussion, we are focusing on the minor impact of car collisions.
+These car wrecks happen all the time, every day, in every neighborhood.
 The truth of the matter is: we are not all built like FOOTBALL players.
 We cannot sustain trauma to our bodies.
 We have not trained for that type of impact.
-When a regular person gets into even a minor car crash, there are extensive, negative ramifications to the body.
+Say a regular person gets into even a minor car crash.
+There will be extensive, negative ramifications to the body.

-Some of the injuries that often occur from a minor vehicle collision are whiplash, bruising, soreness, stiffness, spinal herniations, shoulder injuries, neck injuries, lower back injuries.
-And, due to the body’s natural reaction to shock and injury, you may not feel the effects of the collision for several days or weeks.
+Furthermore, some of the injuries that often occur from a minor vehicle collision are whiplash, bruising, soreness, and stiffness.
+Other common injuries are spinal herniations, shoulder injuries, neck injuries, and lower back injuries.
+Also, due to the body’s natural reaction to shock and injury, you may not feel the effects of the collision.
+They may even go unnoticed for several days or weeks.
 The most important thing you can do for a car wreck if you have been injured is to see a healthcare provider that can assess and diagnose your injuries.
 At that point, if necessary, a proper treatment plan can be administered.

 Author – William Privette